Taxonomy of the Fallacy of Appeal to Nature Natural Fallacy Files Alias:

 The fact that some people are likely to draw such a fallacious inference is supported by the explicit warning in the ad that you allude to.
 Like you, I don't know whether this warning was mandated by the government―as is the Surgeon General's warning―or it was simply added to avoid lawsuits.
 However, it is clearly designed to look like the Surgeon General's warning.
 As such, some smokers may either ignore it, or dismiss it as government propaganda.
 However, the fact that the warning is issued at all indicates that there is a known danger of some people inferring that the cigarettes are safer.

 Given the popularity of "natural" foods and remedies, it should be obvious that any time the word "natural" is attached to something that enters your body, it's likely that some people will infer that it is healthy.
 It's clear that the advertisers are aware of this danger, and should know that they are setting a boobytrap.
 Moreover, any smoker who falls into the trap commits the fallacy.
-For these reasons, the ad is an excellent example of an appeal to nature.
+This is why I consider the ad an example of the appeal to nature.

-Acknowledgment: Thanks to Emil William Kierkegaard for a criticism that led to a revision of the entry.
+- Thanks to Emil William Kierkegaard for a criticism that led to a revision of this entry.